shankarshastri/ProgrammingInScala/chapter-2/chapter2.md

 >***The Best Way To Learn Scala Is To Program In It.***

 This chapter and the next chapter will enable programmer to develop useful programmes in Scala.
-Use the [chapter-2.sc]() (Scala Worksheet).

 **Useful Links:**

 [Scala Downloads](http://www.scala-lang.org/downloads)

 [Scala-IDE](http://scala-ide.org/)

 [IntelliJ IDEA](https://www.jetbrains.com/idea/)

 [Scastie](https://scastie.scala-lang.org/) (Online Compiler + Interpreter)

+**Resources**

+Use the [chapter-2.sc](https://github.com/shankarshastri/ProgrammingInScala/blob/master/chapter-2/chapter-2.sc) (Scala Worksheet).

 If using Scastie directly use this link for code: [Chapter-2 Scala Worksheet](https://scastie.scala-lang.org/shankarshastri/PLo5I6s0T8yHseSRi1Ljcg)

 ---